Talk to one of our experts. We can help you project savings, recommend options and plan for implementation.

-The reverse characteristics in the off-sate are different from silicon MOSFET as the GaN device has no body diode.
+The reverse characteristics in the off-state are different from silicon MOSFETs as the GaN device has no body diode.
 In the reverse direction, the device starts to conduct when the gate voltage in respect to the drain (VGD) exceeds the gate threshold voltage, and then the device exhibits a channel resistance.
 It can be modeled as a “body diode” with slightly higher VF and no reverse recovery charge.

 If negative gate voltage is used in the off-state, the source-drain voltage must be higher than Vth+VGS (OFF) in order to turn the device on.
 Therefore, a negative gate voltage will add to the reverse voltage drop “VF” and hence increase the reverse conduction loss.
 To reduce losses when negative gate drive is used, we recommend using Synchronous Gate drive.
 See “GN001 Application Guide – Design with GaN Enhancement mode HEMT” for further information.

 No. Ours are true e-mode normally-off GaN HEMTs.
 Our E-HEMT device improves over Cascode technology by being easily paralleled and by having truly zero Qrr.
 In modules and micromodules, only our GaN devices are required, thereby creating smaller and more reliable systems.